c-host/mg-stract-optics-library-and-search-engine/README.md

 The custom search engine allows users to search for information using the Metagov Community self-governed search engine.
 It includes features for writing and testing custom optics in real-time.

+You can test the Vercel deployment of the search engine here: https://mg-stract-optics-library-and-search-engine.vercel.app/

 ### Key Features:
 - Search functionality using Stract's API
 - Custom optics editor and tester